tasfiaahsan/personal_website/content/event/example/index.md

 summary: This workshop introduces researchers to creating their very first online experiment using Psychopy.

-abstract: In this workshop, you will learn how to create a basic version of the Posner expeirment to run in a lab-based environment or online using PsychoPy.
+abstract: In this workshop, you will learn how to create a basic version of the Posner experiment to run (in-lab or remotely) using PsychoPy.
 PsychoPy is an open-source applicaiton that allows you to run a wide range of neurosciecne, psychology and pyschophysics experiments.
 This workshop is designed to give a broad overview of using PsychoPy, aimed at being useful for beginners but also provide tips for those that are more familiar.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2022-10-03T00:00:00Z"
+date: "2022-10-03"
-date_end: "2022-10-03T00:00:00Z"
+# date_end: "2022-10-03T00:00:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).